Bahrain-SEB-15/react-hoot-front-end/style-the-sign-up-and-sign-in-pages/README.md

 </main>
 ```

-Notice how we have a single container in the form of `<main>`, with several child elements inside of it.
-If we restrict ourselves to flexbox, generally these child elements can be arranged in a column or a row.
+Notice how we have a single container - `<main>`, with several child elements inside it.
+If we restrict ourselves to flexbox, these child elements can be generally arranged in a column or row.

 In our desired layout, we want two distinct sections of the page, side by side one another in a row: